-b.
-Do you have a third-party certification that shows you are a Social Enterprise?
+If yes, do you have third-party certification that shows you are a Social Enterprise?

 A Social Enterprise is a business that seeks to achieve a defined social, cultural, or environmental goal and the majority of net profits are reinvested in the social, cultural, or environmental goal.